 Open to international students who hold an F1 student visa.
 Award is \$750 per payment period.
-Recipients must be enrolled full-time and have a minimum GPA of 3.0.
+Recipients must be enrolled full-time and meet admissions requirement.
 International students who are not eligible for federal aid do not need to complete the FAFSA for the scholarship award.
-Renewal requires a minimum cumulative WC GPA of 3.0, full-time, degree-seeking enrollment.
+Renewal requires a minimum resident WC GPA of 3.0, full-time, degree-seeking enrollment.